adam-coster/adam-coster/projects/cognitive-unload/README.md

 VS Code theme definitions are broken into three primary types of styles:

 1. **app styles** _(the `colors` field in the theme file)_.
 Styles for VSCode itself.
-The identifiers/selectors for these are in the following format, where an "element" is a visual element of the window and a "component" is a stylable part+state of that element (e.g. "border", "inactiveBorder", etc).
+The identifiers/selectors for these are in the following format, where a "domain" is a set of closely related visual element and a "component" is a stylable part+state of that domain (e.g. "border", "inactiveBorder", etc).
    ```js
    /^((?<element>[^.])\.)?(?<component>[a-zA-Z0-9]+)$/;
    ```